Make your own nut & plant based milks

-Not only is the packaging material environmentally damaging, but many of these ‘healthier’ alternatives are laden with suspect ingredients and minimal content of what the milk is claiming to be.
+Not only this, but many of these ‘healthier’ alternatives are laden with suspect ingredients, with minimal information.

 Here we run you through the steps.